Jaxpi/CSSDesigns/README.md

 ## Description

-This is a collection of CSS styled HTML elements for practice and reference.
+This is a collection of CSS styled HTML elements with some JavaScript functions for practice and reference.

-## Credits

-List your collaborators, if any, with links to their GitHub profiles.

-If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.

-If you followed tutorials, include links to those here as well.

 ## License